SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: Experiment Details

+This section provides full protocol detail for the predicate classification (PredCls) and scene graph classification (SGCls)~\cite{xu2017scenegraph} results reported in the main paper.

-For predicate classification (PredCls), we use the ground-truth bounding boxes and categories of the two objects involved in each annotated relation, denoted $object_1$ and $object_2$.
-We first build a predicate vocabulary \(\mathcal{P}\) from a subset of approximately 700 predicates in the training set, and restrict evaluation to test relations whose predicate lies in this subset.
-At test time, for every relation we extract a relation feature from the union of the $object_1$ and $object_2$ regions using the relation visual encoder, and construct text features for all candidate triplets $(object_1, predicate, object_2)$ with \(predicate \in \mathcal{P}\) using the relation text encoder.
-Predicate scores are obtained as cosine similarities between the visual relation feature and each text feature, and predicates are ranked accordingly.
-We report Recall@\(K\) for \(K \in \{1,5,10\}\) over the selected test relations.
+For predicate classification (PredCls), we use ground-truth bounding boxes and categories of the two objects involved in each annotated relation, denoted $object_1$ and $object_2$.
+We build a predicate vocabulary $P$ of $1{,}320$ predicates, restricting to predicates appearing in at least $5$ test instances.
+We exclude rarer predicates because per-predicate recall computed over fewer than $5$ instances is dominated by single-instance variance rather than informative model behavior, and would inject noise rather than signal into mR@$K$.
+This threshold retains $99\%$ of test relation instances.
+At test time, for each relation we extract a visual feature from the union of the $object_1$ and $object_2$ regions using the relation visual encoder, and construct text features for all candidate triplets $(object_1, predicate, object_2)$ with $predicate \in P$ using the relation text encoder.
+Predicate scores are cosine similarities between the visual and text features.
+We report mean Recall@$K$ (mR@$K$, averaged per-predicate Recall@$K$) for $K \in \{1, 5, 10\}$, a standard metric for evaluating long-tailed predicate distributions in scene graph generation~\cite{chen2019kern,tang2019vctree}.

-For scene graph classification (SGCls), the setup is similar to predicate classification, except that the object categories are also predicted.
-We build an object vocabulary \(\mathcal{C}\) from the training split and, for each object crop, obtain a visual embedding using the object encoder.
-Each object is classified by comparing its embedding against text embeddings for all \(c \in \mathcal{C}\), yielding predicted labels for $object_1$ and $object_2$.
-These predicted labels replace the ground-truth categories when forming relation prompts $(object_1, predicate, object_2)$.
-Predicates are then scored and ranked as above, and we again evaluate using Recall@\(K\) for \(K \in \{1,5,10\}\).
+For scene graph classification (SGCls), object categories are also predicted.
+We build an object vocabulary $C$ from the training split and classify each object crop by comparing its visual embedding against text embeddings for all $c \in C$.
+These predicted labels replace ground-truth categories when forming relation prompts $(object_1, predicate, object_2)$.
+Predicates are then scored and ranked as above.

-As shown in Table~\ref{tab:pred-sgcls}, ScenarioCLIP clearly improves predicate classification over PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment}, with gains of $+4.51/+3.59/+1.77$ points in R@$1$/$5$/$10$, respectively.
-This demonstrates that, even when the object categories are given, our relation encoder produces more discriminative visual-text alignment than PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment}.

-In the SGCls setting, where both object categories and predicates are predicted, ScenarioCLIP also consistently outperforms PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment}, with gains of $+5.70/+6.06/+4.19$ points in R@$1$/$5$/$10$, respectively.
-These improvements indicate that ScenarioCLIP not only enhances predicate recognition, but also learns a stronger object classifier than PyramidCLIP.